kevinswiber/siren-api-testing/README.md

 # Siren API Testing Example

 This is an example of testing Siren APIs.
+This method can be used for either functional or regression testing.

 ## Get the code